-This June is Men’s Health Month – a national observance to raise awareness about health care for men in the United States and encourage them to take charge of their health by implementing healthy living choices and receiving regular health screenings.
+This June is Men’s Health Month – a national observance to raise awareness about healthcare for men in the United States and encourage them to take charge of their health by implementing healthy living choices and receiving regular health screenings.

 Prostate cancer is the most common form of cancer that American men face.
 About 1 in 8 men will be diagnosed with prostate cancer in their lifetimes, and it is the second leading cause of cancer death for men behind lung cancer.
 Although it is a serious disease, most men diagnosed with prostate cancer do not die from it, and catching and treating cancer early increases your chances of survival.